mledwards/grunt-filepath/README.md

 In the example below, we're:
 1. Recursing through the 'test' folder
+2. Ignoring any files or folders that contain the strings in the ignore array
 2. Finding the string '@@path'
 3. Replacing it with the relative file path prefixed with the base variable 'https://mywebsite.com/'.